jonathanrjpereira/Multi-Tune-Door-Bell/README.md

 ![Pinout](https://github.com/jonathanrjpereira/Multi-Tune-Door-Bell/blob/master/img/pinout.svg)
 ![Pinout](https://github.com/jonathanrjpereira/Multi-Tune-Door-Bell/blob/master/img/pindescription.svg)

 The oscillation frequency us used as a time base for tone and tempo generators, the accuracy of which affects the quality of the melody generator.
+Hence an 150Ω resistor is used to calibrate this frequency.

-The circuit is configured in the One Shot mode,
+The circuit is configured in the One Shot mode.
+This means that the a different tune will play (sequentially) whenever the circuit is triggered.

 A dynamic speaker is driven with an external NPN transistor.

-The Typical Operating voltage is 3V.
+The Typical Operating voltage of the IC is 3V.
+The absolute maximum supply voltage is 5V.

 You can find the IC Pinout and other details in the [Datasheet](http://www.aplusindia.net/aplusindia_data/productfiles/1442297344579_pdf.pdf).